StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/detailed-overview.md

 ### Prerequisites

-- [StackState Agent V2](/#/stackpacks/stackstate-agent-v2/) installed on a machine that can connect to both ServiceNow (via HTTPS) and StackState.
+- [Rancher Observability Agent V2](/#/stackpacks/stackstate-agent-v2/) installed on a machine that can connect to both ServiceNow (via HTTPS) and Rancher Observability.
 - A running ServiceNow instance.
 - A ServiceNow user with access to the ServiceNow REST API endopints described below.